 Duration of Grant

 Because this grant program is seeking to address complex issues we recognize that potential applicants might benefit from exploring effective and promising solutions and community connections.
 We will hold three Planning Sessions between the months of July-Sept to help foster learning and collaborative efforts between public, private, grassroots and nonprofit organizations.
-To RSVP, please complete the following survey tool to help us gauge the interest of potential applicants and prepare for the Planning Sessions:
+The dates for the 2020 Planning Sessions have not been determined.

 Fall SET Fund Application Packet